-You can NEVER take a drop to the left side of the cart path if you're taking releift from the protective fence on the right side of Hole #1.
-However, in addition to the free relief options available under Rule 14 and Rule 16, you may drop within one club length of the 200 yard marker on the right side of #1.
+You can NEVER take a drop to the left side of the cart path if you're taking relief from the protective fence on the right side of Hole #1.
+However, in addition to the free relief options available under Rule 14 and Rule 16, you may drop within two club lengths of the 200 yard marker on the right side of #1.

-If your ball comes to rest on a cart path or curb to the left of the 13th green, you may, as an additional option, you can take a free drop within a club length of the black tees plate on #14.
+If your ball comes to rest on a cart path or curb to the left of the 13th green, you may, as an additional option, take a free drop within a club length of the black tees plate on #14.

 Due to the frequently wet condition of the front part of the green on hole #13, we are implementing the following Local Rule that will be in effect until such time as the Board notifies membership of a change.

 The mushy part of the Putting Green and adjacent General Area located at the bottom of the green shall be treated as Ground Under Repair and relief is allowed per Rule 16 due to Abnormal Ground Condition.
 A few things of importance to note:

 a) If you elect to take relief, complete relief must be taken.
 This includes ball and stance.